alive2020/next-portfolio/README.md

 # or
 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying app/page.tsx.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+### Dependencies
+- Next.js - The React Framework
+- EmailJS - Send emails directly from your client-side JavaScript code
+- Tailwind CSS - A utility-first CSS framework
+- React Icons - Include popular icons in your React projects
+- Framer Motion - A library to create animations
+- Swiper - Modern touch slider

-## Learn More
+## Available Scripts

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+In the project directory, you can run:

+### `npm run dev`

+Runs the app in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm run build`

+Builds the app for production to the `.next` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm start`

+Starts the application in production mode.
+Make sure you have already run `npm run build`.

+### `npm run lint`

+Runs ESLint to check for linting errors.